 We love Africa, the landscapes, the culture, the wildlife and most notably the people.
-Ntaba founders, Robin and Stella Mountain, are South African and everyone on the Ntaba team who’s visited Africa has formed a great bond with the continent.
+Ntaba founders, Robin and Stella Mountain are South African and everyone on the Ntaba team who’s visited Africa has formed a great bond with the continent.
 Therefore, we support organizations whose primary goal is to improve the lives of the African people.

 Over the years, we have met wonderful people who have created inspiring initiatives to better the lives of many Africans.
-In this post, we will introduce you to two initiatives that we support and that you can support too.
+In this post, we will introduce you to three initiatives that we support and that you can support too.

 ZABRA collects pre-owned and new bras for women who can’t afford their own.
 The bras are given to organizations across the world who are caring for women such as in refugee camps in Syria, Greece, Lebanon, South Sudan and charities in Kenya, Uganda, Tanzania, Ghana, Rwanda and Sierra Leone.
 However, most bras go to organizations in South Africa.